napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 ### Visibility control

-Control whether your plugin appears in hub search and listings:
+Control whether your plugin appears in hub search and listings, and in the napari plugin manager:

 ```yaml
 name: napari-example-plugin